Ai-ReadOne/evince-gym-api/Readme.md

 # Author : Ai ReadOne
 # Name: Evince-gym-api
-# Description: This mini project is meant for self development in Golang and REST API.
+# Description: This mini project is meant for self development while learning Golang.

 1. This API is built for a sudo gym management application